 In all situations other than eviction, landlords must give tenants notice of their intent to dispose of any personal property left behind.
 Virginia law lays out ways landlords can fulfill the notice requirement:

 All of these notices must be written and contain the following information:

-Regardless of the reasons for the tenants’ departure, if they don’t claim their personal property by the end of the 24-hour period, you can dispose of it in any way you see fit (including selling it or throwing it away).
-During the 24-hour period, you are not liable for what happens to the tenants’ property.
-If you decide to sell the property, you can use the proceeds in the same manner you’d use the tenants’ security deposit: To cover the costs of repairs or unpaid rent.
-You can also use the funds to pay reasonable expenses you incurred from selling, storing, or safekeeping the property.
+Landlords can use proceeds from any sale of abandoned property in the same manner they’d use the tenants’ security deposit: To cover the costs of repairs or unpaid rent.
+(See Va.
+Code Ann. § 55.1-1226 for information about Virginia security deposit laws.)
+Landlords can also use the funds to pay reasonable expenses they incur from selling, storing, or safekeeping the property.
 (See Va.
 Code Ann. § 55.1-1255 for disposal after eviction, and Va.
 Code Ann. § 55.1-1254 for disposal after all other terminations.)